seattlerb/omnifocus-github/README.txt

 * user, password - A username and password pair for Basic http authentication.

+== GITHUB OAUTH SUPPORT

+When using OAuth, Github expects the OAuth token to be presented as your username, and your password should either be blank or set to 'x-oauth-basic'.
+These will need to be set, in addition to your Github username.
+For example:

+    git config --global github.user 51951ceb3819276195e8525740bd4670232bc222
+    git config --global github.password x-oauth-basic
+    git config --global github.name me

 == FEATURES/PROBLEMS:

 * Provides github BTS synchronization.